interledger/rafiki/docs/transaction-api.md

 #### Manual recovery

-A payment in the `EXPIRED` state may be explicitly retried ("requoted") by the user.
-The retry will quote (and eventually attempt to send) the payment:
+A payment in the `EXPIRED` state may be explicitly retried ("requoted") by the user and returned to the `PENDING`.
+The retry will quote (and eventually attempt to send) the payment.
+The payment will still need to be authorized before it is funded or sent.
+(An `EXPIRED` payment was never previously authorized.)

 ## Incoming Payment Lifecycle

 ### Incoming payment creation

-An incoming payment is created according to the [Open Payments](https://docs.openpayments.dev/invoices#create) specification.
+An incoming payment is created according to the [Open Payments](https://docs.openpayments.guide/reference/create-incoming-payment) specification.
 Rafiki creates a payment account for each incoming payment.

 ### Receiving